mriscoc/Special_Configurations/README.md

 Then, request to the `CreateConfigs.py` to build a configuration with `CreateConfigs.Generate('', ['422','BLTouch','Volcano'])`; the last "Volcano" will overwrite the necessary values in the configuration file.

+The above can be done using a GUI by running the zen-configurator.py script.
+The script requires Python (tested with 3.9.5+) to have been installed with TKInter (Tcl/Tk).

 The `CreateConfigs.py` script supports five basic operations over the configuration files:

 > **InsertAfter**: allows to insert text after match a given mask.